cdisc-org/DataExchange-ODM-LinkML/README.md

-# ODM structure descriptions
+# CDISC Operational Data Model Structure Descriptions
 Explore this repo to find the format that best suits your project

 # Motivation for expressing ODMv2 beyond XML

 ## FAIR clinical data (findable, accessible, interoperable, reusable)
-ODM should be expressed in every popular structured data format so that it is the easiest resource for developers to reach to.
-Adopting CDISC exchange standards for apps and automation minimises technical debt and makes clinical data FAIR end-to-end.
+Adopting CDISC exchange standards for apps and automation minimises technical debt and makes clinical data FAIR end-to-end

 ## Metadata-first, semantic datasets
 Clinical data can be piped to analysis-ready datasets according to the Define-XML specs (ODMv1).
-Instead of using it an automation spec, however, implementers have been treating dataset creation as manual and Define creation as post-hoc bureucracy.
-The largely SAS-based community of clinical programmers found XML too inaccessible to take advantage of the data structure.
+Instead of using it an automation spec, however, implementers treated dataset creation as manual and Define creation as post-hoc bureucracy.
+The largely SAS-based community of clinical programmers found XML too inaccessible to take advantage of the data structure

 With lessons learned from iterating on ODMv1, ODMv2 is a mature enough description of clinical data to bring to the semantic web.
 The intent is for a broader range of developers, data engineers and data scientists to get easy access to the benefits of structured data

+## Convergence through utility
+ODM expressed in every popular structured data format so that it is easier for developers to pick it up and apply to their project than to build their own model

 # LinkML and JSON-LD
 Between these 2 frameworks we can translate ODMv2 data & schemata into helpful representations